Skip to main content

 <field>

-The <query>, which may be any Zed query, is evaluated once per outer value on the sequence generated by the over expression.
+The <query> is evaluated once per outer value on the sequence generated by the over expression.
 In the lateral scope, the value this refers to the inner sequence generated from the over expressions.
 This query runs to completion for each inner sequence and emits each subquery result as each inner sequence traversal completes.

-This structure is powerful because any Zed query can appear in the body of the lateral scope.
-In contrast to the yield example, a sort could be applied to each subsequence in the subquery, where sort reads all values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
+This structure is powerful because any pipeline operator sequence (excluding from operators) can appear in the body of the lateral scope.
+In contrast to the yield example above, a sort could be applied to each subsequence in the subquery, where sort reads all values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
 For example,

 produces